Annouar/sellsy-api/README.md

 # sellsy-api
 > A tiny client to manage your Sellsy plateform using Python

 sellsy-api is a client for the official [Sellsy API](https://api.sellsy.com) in order to allow you to get and manipulate data from [Sellsy plateform](https://welcome.sellsy.com/).
-The official client was written in PHP, here is a client written in pure python 3.
+The official client was written in PHP, here is a client written in pure python.

 ### Features
 - Allows you to connect with your Oauth private API keys